 30400.
 Organometallic Chemistry.
-PQ: CHEM 30100 and 32100, or 32200.
+PQ: CHEM 20100.
 The preparation and properties of organometallic compounds (notably those of the transition elements, their reactions, and the concepts of homogeneous catalysis) are discussed.
-B. Bosnich.
-Autumn.
+G. Hillhouse.
+Winter.

 30600.
 Chemistry of the Elements.
 PQ: CHEM 20100.
 The descriptive chemistries of the main-group elements and the transition metals are surveyed from a synthetic perspective, and reaction chemistry of inorganic molecules is systematically developed.
-B. Bosnich.
-Winter.
+C. He.
+Spring.